akasshvinod/Agentic-Math-Reasoning-System-with-Qwen-3-Qdrant-RAG--and-MCP-Web-Tools/README.md

 - Hardening this for production (API, Docker, CI/CD)
 - Optimizing prompts, retrieval, or verification logic
 - Positioning this project in your resume / portfolio

-you can extend this README or reach out with specific questions about any module or flow.